gpg/gpg4win/doc/README.en.txt

 - General

-  * For 3.2 we plan to, optionally, further automate GpgOL.
+  * For a future Version we plan to, optionally, further automate GpgOL.
     This would set the GnuPG-Option:

         trust-model tofu+pgp